 - Tell you, the head teacher or college and anyone else they think appropriate

 The LA must notify you of their decision within four weeks of the meeting.
-If you do not agree with the LA's decision you can discuss this with a member of the Special Educational Needs Team on 01803 208274.

 - If the LA proposes to amend the EHC plan they will let you know in writing.
 They will then amend the EHC plan as soon as possible and send you a draft of the amended EHC plan.
 You will then have 15 days to consider these proposed changes and let the LA know if you agree to these changes and your choice of school.
 If you agree, following relevant consultation to ensure your chosen school also agree, the LA will produce an amended final EHC plan.